Understanding the Importance of Work History in Social Security Disability Benefits

 - Advocate Pathway Solutions

-- Nov 21
+- Nov 21, 2025

-- 7 min read
+- 8 min read

-1. Why Work History Matters in a Social Security Disability Case
+Why Work History Matters in a Social Security Disability Case

-Are you still connected to the workforce?
+Am I still connected to the workforce?

-How much will your monthly benefit be?
+How much will my monthly benefit be?

-You earn 1 credit for every $1,810 in wages or self-employment income.
+I earn 1 credit for every $1,810 in wages or self-employment income.

 The actual amount changes each year, but for 2025, these are the numbers Social Security uses.
 (Social Security)